-I did my undergraduate degree (a B.A.) in Mathematics at St Edmund Hall, Oxford University from 1971 to 1974 and I stayed on there to study for an M.Sc. in Mathematics in 1974-75.
+I read for my undergraduate degree (a B.A.) in Mathematics at St Edmund Hall, Oxford University from 1971 to 1974 and I stayed on there to study for an M.Sc. in Mathematics in 1974-75.
 I then read for a DPhil there (starting in 1975); my area of research was finite simple groups and I was supervised by Brian Stewart.

 I was awarded my doctorate in 1978 and I then spent two years lecturing Mathematics at Brunel University, followed by a year at University College London (these were both temporary positions).
-I was then appointed Lecturer in Mathematics at St Mary's College, Strawberry Hill in 1981, and I spent six years there teaching mathematics (and, towards the end of my time there, some computer science) to both B.Sc. and B.Ed. students before moving on to a lectureship in Computer Science in the Computing Studies Department at the University of Leicester in 1987 where I have been ever since.
+I was then appointed Lecturer in Mathematics at St Mary's College, Strawberry Hill in 1981, and I spent six years there teaching mathematics (and, towards the end of my time there, some computer science) to both B.Sc. and B.Ed. students before moving on to a lectureship in Computer Science in the Computing Studies Department at the University of Leicester in 1987.
 I was promoted to Senior Lecturer in 1992 and then to Professor in 1997.

 After the merger of the Mathematics and Computing Studies Departments in 1992, I became a member of the newly formed Department of Mathematics and Computer Science, which became the School of Mathematics and Computer Science in 2003 (containing the Departments of Mathematics and Computer Science).
 I was Deputy Head of Department (of Mathematics and Computer Science) from 1992 to 2000 and then Head of Department from 2000 to 2003.
 After that I was Head of School from 2003 to 2005 and again from 2007 to 2009.
 The School was dissolved in 2009 with the introduction of the College system in the University.
 In 2016 the Department of Computer Science became the Department of Informatics.
 So I then became a member of the Department of Informatics within the College of Science and Engineering.
 I served as the Academic Director of the College from its inception in 2009 through to 2013.